 Care receiver in hospital

-- the carer is providing additional care and attention (i.e. where the carer makes regular visits and assists with feeding, exercising, etc), AND
+- the carer is providing additional care and attention (that is, where the carer makes regular visits and assists with feeding, exercising, etc), AND

 - the care is on a regular and ongoing basis, AND